kannans89/graphql-learning/3.EnvironmentSetup/EnvSetup.md

 - A computer running Linux, macOS, or Windows.
 - A web browser, preferably the latest version of Google Chrome.
 - A recent version of Node.js installed.
-The latest LTS version is recommended
+The latest LTS version is recommended.
+Refer the **Installation** section in this tutorial [Installing NodeJs](https://www.tutorialspoint.com/nodejs/nodejs_environment_setup.htm).
 - Visual Studio Code with extension *GraphQL for VSCode* installed or any code editor of your choice

-## How to Build a GraphQL server with nodejs
+## Build a GraphQL server with NodeJS

 ### Step 1 : Verify Node and NPM versions

-  After Installing nodejs , verify the version of node and npm using following commands on the terminal
+  After installing NodeJS , verify the version of node and npm using following commands on the terminal

 ```javascript
 C:\Users\Admin>node -v